alami-oussama/alami-oussama/README.md

 ### Hi there! 👋

 ##
-I'm **Oussama Alami** an Artificial Intelligence Engineering Student from ENSIAS <i>(National School of Computer Science in Rabat, Morocco)</i>, I'm passionate about learning new skills related to software engineering and machine learning, and applying them for developing real projects.
-I am always in touch with AI world, because AI is one of the most areas in software engineering that grow so fast.
+I am **Oussama Alami** an Artificial Intelligence Engineering Student from ENSIAS <i>(National School of Computer Science in Rabat, Morocco)</i>, I am passionate about learning new skills related to software engineering and machine learning , and applying them to the development of real projects.
+I am always in touch with AI world, because AI is one of the fastest growing areas of software engineering.
 ##

 ### **Languages and Technologies:**